-- A female red panda builds a nest before giving birth offsprings.
+- A female red panda builds a nest before giving birth to offspring.

 - The location of their nest is usually a hollow tree or a rock fissure.

-- A few days before giving birth, a female red panda starts collecting material like grass, leaves, and brushwood to built a nest.
+- A few days before giving birth, a female red panda starts collecting material like grass, leaves, and brushwood to build a nest.

 - She frequently moves her cubs among several nests.